 Direct costs that should be considered in implementing this Best Management Practice include the initial and ongoing costs for performing and updating the water audits and capital costs for items such as leak detection equipment and billing system upgrades.
 Utilities may wish to do the work in-house with technical staff or by using outside consultants and contractors.

 A recommended method to make cost-effectiveness decisions is based on the economic value of real losses and apparent losses.
-Real losses are losses due to leaks and are valued at actual costs to produce and deliver the water.Apparent losses, sometimes called paper losses, are those attributable to meter and billing inaccuracies and are valued at the retail rates charged by the utility.
-The amount of lost revenue due to real losses, based on the utility’s variable production cost, and apparent losses, valued at the retail rate charged to customers, can be compared to the costs of reducing the sources of loss.
+Real losses are losses due to leaks and are valued at actual costs to produce and deliver the water.
+According to M36 Manual, however, it is appropriate for leakage to be valued at retail cost if the utility operates in a context of water resource limitations and is implementing water conservation measures in response.
+Apparent losses, sometimes called paper losses, are those attributable to meter and billing inaccuracies and are valued at the retail rates charged by the utility.
+The amount of lost revenue due to real losses, based on the utility’s variable production or retail cost, and apparent losses, valued at the retail rate charged to customers, can be compared to the costs of reducing the sources of loss.

 Determination of the Impact on Other Resources